StatisticalRethinkingJulia/DynamicHMCModels.jl/docs/src/intro.md

 5. [Klara](https://github.com/JuliaStats/Klara.jl)

-Time constraints prevented this option to be in `StatisticalRethinking.jl`.
+Time constraints prevented this option to be in `StatisticalRethinkingDynamicHMC.jl`.

-A secondary objective of `StatisticalRethinking.jl` is to compare definition and executions of a variety of models in the above lited 4 mcmc options.
+A secondary objective of `StatisticalRethinkingDynamicHMC.jl` is to compare definition and executions of a variety of models in the above lited 4 mcmc options.